August 24, 2023

 Top 4 Bike Fit Red Flags

 As bike fitters we see many issues simply caused by easy errors in setup.
 Sometimes just looking at the bike, even without the rider, we can tell exactly what the issues are.
 Often, these adjustments are made with the best intentions, or to try and solve a problem, but end up causing more harm than good.
 In this post we’ll look at four of the most common easy to spot red flags we encounter.
 Each of these cases can signal more than one potential problem but we’ll do our best to identify the main causes and how it can relate to your fit.
-In this post we’re going to focus on bikes with drop bars (e.g. road, gravel, etc), but stay tuned as we’ll tackle other bike types in the future.
-The four red flags we’re going to examine are: […]
+In this post we’re going to focus on bikes with drop bars (e.g. road, gravel, etc.), but stay tuned as we’ll tackle other bike types in the future.
+The bike fit red flags we’re going to examine […]

 January 4, 2023